Neisseria gonorrhoeae Antimicrobial Susceptibility Testing

 Storage/Preservation Prior to Shipping

-• Pure Isolate: should be grown on a non-selective medium (Chocolate II or GC base + 1% growth supplements) and incubated for 16-18 hours at 35-37°C in a 4-6% CO2-enriched atmosphere.
+• Pure Isolate: Isolates should be grown on a non-selective medium (Chocolate II or GC base + 1% growth supplements) and incubated for 16–18 hours at 35°C –37°C in a 4%–6% CO2-enriched atmosphere.

-• Pure isolate alternative: Bacterial culture should be resuspended (≥4 McFarland) in trypticase soy broth (TSB) with 15-20% glycerol and freeze immediately at -70°C.
+• Pure isolate alternative: Bacterial culture should be resuspended (≥4 McFarland) in trypticase soy broth (TSB) with 15%–20% glycerol and frozen immediately at -70°C.

-• Clinical sample: ESwabs: store in transport media at room temperature.
+• Clinical specimens: Store ESwabs in transport media at room temperature.

-Transport Medium Copan ESwab Transport for clinical samples available from DSHS upon request.
+• Copan ESwab Transport kits for clinical specimens available from DSHS upon request.

 Specimen Labeling

-• Two patient-specific identifiers required (e.g., patient full name, date of birth, medical record number)
+• At least two patient identifiers are required on specimen (e.g., patient full name, date of birth, medical record number).

 Shipping and Specimen Handling Requirements